manavjha/JavaScript-Concepts/README.md

 # HOF of Arrays and Objects
 # Examples
 # Promises
-# Polyfill function for not supported function
+# Polyfill function for not supported vendor